mneuronico/multi-agent-system-library/README.md

 }
 ```

 You may also import it as `std.py`.
-In general, any `.json` file you try to import, or any `.py` file you try to use, if not an absolute path and not found in your `base_directory`, will be looked for in the `lib` folder of this project's GitHub.
+In general, any `.json` file you try to import, or any `.py` file you try to use, if not an absolute path and not found in your `base_directory`, will be looked for in the `lib` subfolder.
 This is where you'll be able to find all standard functions and components.
 If you don't want to import all components from `std`, you may choose specific ones, just like you do with any other import:

 ```json
 {